About

 Welcome to my hypertext garden on the World Wide Web.
 There are many like it—but this one is mine.
 I’m Youwen, and I designed this website myself, by hand, following the tradition of hackers of yore.

-I currently study math and computer science at the University of California, Santa Barbara.
-Favorite pastimes include watching classic movies and TV shows, playing guitar (poorly), video games, hacking of all sorts, and long walks along the beach.
+Some favored pastimes include taking photos, playing guitar (poorly), video games, hacking of all sorts, and long walks along the beach.

 Lately, besides hacking on random projects, my time has been mostly split between managing functor.systems, a hacker collective building cool stuff, and working on a few hardware/software projects with the MIT OpenCompute Lab.